 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The board of trustees has formally met 5 times in the 8 month period to 31st August 2019.
-The trust have met in excess of 6 times in 12 months looking at incorporation documents.
+The Board of Trustees has formally met 8 times during the year.

-Attendance during the period at meetings of the board of Trustees was as follows:
+Attendance during the year at meetings of the Board of Trustees was as follows: